1-855-GOT-INJURED | 713-974-0388

 Legal Responsibilities of Gyms

-– Regularly inspect and repair equipment.
+• Regularly inspect, maintain, and repair gym equipment.

-– Ensure staff are trained and competent.
+• Ensure staff are properly trained, certified, and competent.

-– Respond promptly to emergencies.
+• Respond promptly and appropriately to emergencies.

-If a gym fails to uphold these responsibilities and you are injured as a result, it may be held liable for negligence.
-Even if you signed a waiver, it does not automatically absolve the gym of responsibility in all cases.
-For example, if faulty equipment or gross negligence caused your accident, you may still have a strong legal claim.
+Even if you signed a waiver, it does not automatically absolve the gym of responsibility in all situations.
+For example, if your injury was caused by faulty equipment or gross negligence from the staff, you may still have a valid legal claim for compensation.

 Potential Injuries Resulting from Gym Accidents

-– Head injuries: Slips, falls, or collisions may result in concussions or traumatic brain injuries.
+• Head Injuries: Slips, falls, or collisions may result in concussions or traumatic brain injuries.

 Emotional and Financial Consequences of Gym Accidents